dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 ### Fixed

-* Fixed a bug where the local license is not successfully updated when initialing the license again.
+* Fixed a bug where the local license is not successfully updated in some cases.
 * Fixed crash bugs that happen in rare cases.
 * Other small fixes and tweaks.